 Your users will make mistakes.
 It’s inevitable.
-That’s what error messages are for – but so many companies are doing them poorly, and they’re pissing off potential customers in the process.
+That’s what error messages are for – but so many companies fail to follow best practices, and they’re pissing off potential customers in the process.

 So, how can we better design error messages to increase user experience, and therefore, increase conversions?